 Debt-to-income ratio for mortgages

 Buying a new home is exciting, but the process can be confusing and filled with unfamiliar terms.
-Along the way, your debt-to-income ratio (DTI) will likely be mentioned several times.
+Along the way, you will likely hear about your debt-to-income ratio (DTI) and how it can affect your qualification

 Your DTI is the percentage of your monthly income devoted to paying debts.
-Mortgage lenders use this ratio, in part, to determine your ability to repay a loan.
+Mortgage lenders include this ratio to determine your ability to repay a loan.

 What is the ideal debt-to-income ratio for a mortgage?

-In general, 43% is the maximum debt-to-income ratio that mortgage lenders will accept.
-However, an ideal front end ratio is 28% and 36% is ideal for a back end ratio.
+In general, 43% is the maximum debt-to-income ratio that mortgage lenders accept.
+However, an ideal front-end ratio, or amount you spend on your mortgage, is 28% and 36% is ideal for a back-end ratio — what you spend on the rest of your bills.

 Why is the DTI ratio so important for mortgages?